httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 If Covered Content contains `*expires` and the signature does not have an Expiration Time an implementation MUST produce an error.

+The Signature Input MUST include the signature metadata specialty field `*signature-params` as the last entry in the covered content. {{content-signature-params}}

-If Covered Content contains an identifier for a header field that is not present or malformed in the message, the implementation MUST produce an error.
+If Covered Content contains an identifier for a header field that is malformed or is not present in the message, the implementation MUST produce an error.

 If Covered Content contains an identifier for a Dictionary member that references a header field that is not present, is malformed in the message, or is not a Dictionary Structured Field, the implementation MUST produce an error.
 If the header field value does not contain the specified member, the implementation MUST produce an error.